BernardLerring/TheOffice/README.md

 - I confirm that no errors were found when passing through the Jigsaw CSS validator.

+- I confirm that no errors were found when passing it through the JSHint Javascript validator.

 - I confirm that the site is easy to read and navigate by passing it through the Lighthouse tool on DevTools.

 image here

 ## Fixed Bugs

 - All media queries resolved size and flow issues on smaller devices.

 ## Unfixed Bugs

+- The score from the previous game is still visible after the restart quiz button is pushed.

 ## Deployment